 – Being sensitive to pain or other physical sensations

-- Peace and quiet environment is important to you
+– A quiet environment is essential for you

-- Feel uneasy or overwhelmed in busy and crowded environment
+– Feeling uneasy or overwhelmed in a busy and crowded environment

 – Sensitivity to caffeine